 Recreation and Recreation Plus Team Formation Guidelines

-Following is a set of guidelines for team formation in the Recreational and Recreational Plus division.
-These guidelines are being put into place to ensure teams are formed in a competitively equitable process to provide equal and good competition throughout the season.
+The following is a set of guidelines for team formation in the Recreational and Recreational Plus division.
+These guidelines are being put into place to ensure teams are formed in a competitively, equitable process to provide equal and good competition throughout the season.

 The four guidelines being used for team formation are below: